Wodie/HDLC_Board/README.md

 # P25NX_v2 Software

-To use the p25nx_v2.x.x program copy p25nx_v2.x.x.pl, congfig.ini, , hosts.txt, and Speech.ini to a folder.
+To use the p25nx_v2.x.x program copy files to your Raspberry path /opt/p25nx2.

+TO run the configuration menu:

+cd /opt/p25nx2
+sudo chmod 755 p25nx2-menu
+sudo ./p25nx2-menu

+there you can make the initial setup, download libraries to get it working, etc.

 Update the config.ini file with your callsign and IP address, etc. Mode = 0 means Serial, Mode = 1 means Cisco STUN.

 Modify the hosts.txt file with the Talk Groups you want lo add to the Scan list by setting the last field to a highest take precedence >= 1, 0 = No Scan.

-Install the required Perl libraries using the follownig commands:

-sudo cpan

-install Switch

-install IO::Socket

-install IO::Socket::Multicast

-install Config::IniFiles

-install Digest::CRC

-install Device::SerialPort

-install Term::ReadKey

-exit

 # Running software